yugabyte/yugabyte-db/architecture/design/ysql-gin-indexes.md

 ## multicolumn

 Multicolumn will be disabled in the near-term.
-TODO
+Design is TODO.